Mount Coot-tha, Queensland: Geography

 which are within the locality of Lake Manchester in the D'Aguilar National Park, but these are not accessible by road.
 For recreation and tourism purposes, Mount Coot-tha is the highest point in Brisbane which is easily accessed and has excellent views.

 The Brisbane Botanic Gardens are at the base of the mountain at 152 Mount Coot-tha Road (27.4767°S 152.9751°E).
-A number of other faciliites are on that site including the Sir Thomas Brisbane Planetarium (27.4756°S 152.9769°E), the Mount Coot-tha branch of the Brisbane City Council Library (27.4752°S 152.9760°E), and Queensland Herbarium (27.4756°S 152.9757°E).
+A number of other facilities are on that site including the Sir Thomas Brisbane Planetarium (27.4756°S 152.9769°E), the Mount Coot-tha branch of the Brisbane City Council Library (27.4752°S 152.9760°E), and Queensland Herbarium (27.4756°S 152.9757°E).

 Between the botanic gardens and the mountain is the 26 ha Mount Coot-tha Quarry at 200 Mount Coot-tha Road (27.4773°S 152.9693°E).
 It is operated by the Brisbane City Council.
 The quarry extracts metamorphic rock for both stonework and aggregate.
 Due to the hardness of the rock, blasting can be required for extraction, but the hardness is beneficial as the building materials it creates are very durable.
 The quarry has provided the aggregates for over 96% of Brisbane's roads, producing approx 400,000 tonne of aggregate for asphalt each year.

 History

 Before the Moreton Bay penal settlement, Mount Coot-tha was the home of the Yugara Aboriginal people.
 The Aboriginal people came to the area to collect ku-ta, the Yugarabul word for honey that was produced by the native stingless bee.

 In 1839, surveyor James Warner and his team cleared the top of the mountain of all trees except one large eucalypt tree.
 Because this single tree could be seen from many other locations, it was used as a trigonometric station to take surveying measurements.
 This led to the mountain being called One Tree Hill.

-In 1873, the forests on the mountain were reserved declared a timber reserve to supply timber for Queensland's growing railway network.
+In 1873, the forests on the mountain were declared a timber reserve to supply timber for Queensland's growing railway network.

 The name Coot-tha replaced the name One Tree Hill when the area was declared a park in August 1883.
-The name was suggested by Henry Wyatt Radford, the Clerk of the Queensland Legislative Council.
+The name was suggested by Henry Wyatt Radford, the Clerk of the Queensland Legislative Council, on the advice of local Aboriginal foreman Kerwalli.
+Coot-tha has been suggested as an Aboriginal word for honey.
+Archibald Meston (Protector of Aborigines, 1898–1903) wrote in 1923 that Gootcha is a more accurate transcription, and that Coot-tha is a separate word translating to an obscenity; supposedly a joke played on Radford by Kerwalli.

 In the mid 1890s, the Shire of Toowong (then the local government for the area) established a quarry on the side of the mountain.
 Following the 1925 amalgamation of local government areas that created the City of Brisbane, the ownership and operation of the quarry was acquired by the Brisbane City Council.